naninovel/docs/docs/en/api/index.md

 Stops playing a BGM (background music) track with the specified name.

 ::: info NOTE
-When music track name (BgmPath) is not specified, will stop all the currently played tracks.
+When music track name (Path) is not specified, will stop all the currently played tracks.
 :::

 <div class="config-table">